 And this entire section would be devoted to just that – camera movement that conveys emotions between the main characters.

-Now, let’s zoom in even further and ask ourselves – what could a make an interesting paragraph in this section?
+Now, let’s zoom in even further and ask ourselves – what could make an interesting paragraph in this section?

 Well, one paragraph could be devoted to camera movement during a certain scene – for example, when the ship begins to sink.
 And our lead sentence could be:

 “Camera movement in the final scene helps intensify the main characters’ anguish.”
-Okay, great.

 Please note that in each case, whether the lead sentence opens the entire essay or just a paragraph, its job is to summarize the contents perfectly.

-So, lead sentences really help you focus on the subject matter of what comes after them because they force your brain to concentrate on the subject matter of the essay, the section, or the paragraph.
+Lead sentences really help you focus on the subject matter of what comes after them because they force your brain to concentrate on the subject matter of the essay, the section, or the paragraph.